SGTinkers/terawhere-laravel/docs/source/index.md

 ## Get offers belonging to a user

-**Requires Authentication Header - ** *Authorization: Bearer [JWTTokenHere]*
+**Requires Authentication Header - ** *Authorization: Bearer [JWTTokenHere]* Send a simple = true, to get a summarised version of offer.
 Returns all offers belonging to user($id)

 > Example request: